warren-bank/testing-readme-before-commit/README.md

     provides a user the added ability to explicitly override the normal detection logic.

     This can be useful in a number of different circumstances.
 For instance:
-      * a web server response is known to contain JSON data, however the 'content-type' headers are too generic to pass normal detection.
+      * A web server response is known to contain JSON data;
+        however, the 'content-type' headers are too generic to pass normal detection.
         This would normally be the result of a misconfigured web server, or poorly written backend script.

         > the solution would be to manually append the `control token` that explicitly signals to the add-on that it should take action: `#JSON-DataView`

-      * another scenario (that I [recently ran into](https://github.com/warren-bank/moz-harviewer)) is when two different add-ons are both triggered to take action on the same page.
+      * Another scenario (that I [recently ran into](https://github.com/warren-bank/moz-harviewer)) is when two different add-ons are both triggered to take action on the same page.

         JSON is a very general-purpose way to structure/serialize/transmit data.